meilisearch/specifications/text/0061-error-format-and-definitions.md

 ### Context

 This error code is generic.
-It should not be used.
-Instead, a clear and precise error code should be determined to guide the user efficiently.
+Whenever an error is thrown for a resource field, a clear and precise error code should be determined to guide the user efficiently.

+E.g. Sending an unknow field for a resource raises a generic `bad_request` error.

 ### Error Definition